Should You Leave Someone You Love?

 If you need time to decide, consider having an honest conversation with yourself by asking a few key questions to determine the motive behind your desire.
 Allow yourself to take a break and dig deep to consider everything carefully.
-When you are ready to make a choice, you may feel more confident that it is the right decision for you.
+When you are ready to make a choice and have a face-to-face conversation with your partner, you may feel more confident that it is the right decision for you.

-Consider the following questions when deciding whether to leave someone you love.
+Consider the following questions when deciding whether to leave someone you did or still do, care deeply for.

-In a healthy relationship, it's essential for both partners to be mindful of each other's needs and desires, whether emotional or physical.
+In a healthy relationship, it's essential for both you and your partner to be mindful of each other's needs and desires, whether emotional or physical.
 Knowing whether your needs are fulfilled in your relationship can require you to dig deep and analyze your level of happiness and contentment.
 Consider if something is missing that feels like a dealbreaker to you.
-For example, some couples may feel that their relationship is unfulfilling due to the following:
+For example, some couples may feel that they have an unfulfilling relationship due to the following:

 - A lack of physical touch or sexual desire